|

 you will need over 1 meg of RAM for Appletalk alone.
 Get more RAM than you

+think you need because growing room is always good.
+RAM is cheap.
 Here's a typical process list from a server with 1 Mac client attached and

 several usefull services: